MessageSquarex4

 Most HR teams we speak to have more engagement data than they can use.
 They have the people analytics dashboard.
 They have the eNPS trend line, the manager scorecards, the heat maps by business unit.
 What they don't have is the narrative that connects the numbers to decisions.

 A people analytics dashboard tells you that engagement dropped 8 points in the logistics team last quarter.
-It doesn't tell you that three senior operators quit citing the same manager, that the replacement was promoted internally without training, or that the team has been working through a broken WMS migration for four months.
+It doesn't tell you that three senior operators quit citing the same manager, that a new lead was promoted internally without training, or that the team has been working through a broken WMS migration for four months.

 The conversational layer is what bridges dashboard and decision.
 Dashboards show you where something is happening.
 Conversations tell you what is happening and why.
 Together, they let HR move from reporting to intervention.